temporalio/documentation/docs/content/how-to-remove-a-search-attribute-from-a-cluster-using-tctl.md

 ---
 id: how-to-remove-a-search-attribute-from-a-cluster-using-tctl
 title: How to remove a Search Attribute from a Cluster's metadata using tctl
-description: Use the `tctl admin cluster remove-search-attributes` command to remove a Search Attributes from a Cluster's metadata.
+description: Use the `tctl admin cluster remove-search-attributes` command to remove a Search Attribute from a Cluster's metadata.
 tags:
   - tctl
   - visibility